 Browser-based Performance Testing on a WordPress Site

-Conducting browser-based performance testing can be accomplished by developers, QA teams, or even non-technical stakeholders, using a variety of performance testing tools.
+Developers, QA teams, or even non-technical stakeholders can conduct browser-based performance testing using a variety of performance testing tools.
 These tools measure and analyze performance metrics directly from the user’s browser.
 This way, they can offer insights into real-world performance and provide recommendations for optimization.
 Some popular browser-based performance testing tools include PageSpeed Insights, GTmetrixs and WebPageTest.
-We strongly reccommend that you take your time and study our full guide on how to apply a performance testing using PageSpeed Insights.
+We strongly recommend that you take your time and study our full guide on how to apply a performance testing using PageSpeed Insights.

 Protocol-Based (Server-Side)

-Protocol-based performance testing, also known as server-side performance testing, is a method of evaluating the performance of backend systems, databases, and network infrastructure, as well as the website itself under various conditions.
-All the primary elements of website performance, speed, scalability, stability, and reliability, are relative with this type of testing.
+Protocol-based performance testing, also known as server-side performance testing, is a method of evaluating the performance of backend systems, databases, and network infrastructure, as well as the website itself, under various conditions.
+All the primary elements of website performance, speed, scalability, stability, and reliability, are relevant to this type of testing.

 This approach takes advantage of the underlying protocols used by websites.
 The HTTP/HTTPS, for example, is used to simulate a volume of virtual users by generating load, requests over time, and gathering performance metrics.
 Simulating significant numbers of concurrent users accessing a website can be accomplished using protocol-based performance tests.